TeV Scale Leptogenesis via Dark Sector Scatterings: Minimal Scotogenic Model

-where $\lambda_5$ is the coupling constant of the quartic scalar term, $\frac{1}{2} \lambda_5 (H^{\dagger} \eta)+\text{h.c.}$.
-Without any loss of generality, we consider $\lambda_5 <0 $ so that the CP even scalar $\eta_R$ is the lightest $Z_2$ odd particle and hence a stable dark matter candidate.
+where $M_k$ is the mass eigenvalue of the right handed neutrino mass eigenstate $N_k$ in the internal line and the indices $i, j = 1,2,3$ run over the three neutrino generations.
+The function $L_k(m^2)$ is defined as

+From the physical scalar masses given above, we note that $m^2_{\eta_R}-m^2_{\eta_I}=\lambda_5 v^2$.
 In this model for the neutrino mass to match with experimentally observed limits ($\sim 0.1$~eV), Yukawa couplings of the order $10^{-3}$ are required if $M_k$ is as low as 1 TeV and the mass difference between $\eta_R$ and $\eta_I$ is kept around 1 GeV.
 Such a small mass splitting between $\eta_R$ and $\eta_I$ will correspond to small quartic coupling $\lambda_5 \sim 10^{-4}$.
 Thus, one can suitably choose the Yukawa couplings, quartic coupling $\lambda_5$ and $M_k$ in order to arrive at sub eV light neutrino masses.
+To be in exact agreement with light neutrino masses, we first rewrite the neutrino mass given above in Eq. \eqref{numass2} in the form of type I seesaw formula